Bahá´í Related Stuff

 In terms of my own approach as a Bahá´í I am at the liberal end of the scale, most likely having more in common with humanists than even fellow Bahá´ís on many topics.

 • Diverse Bahá´ís: an unfinished website I started making in Dutch and English for my local Bahá´í community.
-One day I'll change this into a website reflecting diverse Bahá´í friends' viewpoints from around the world, because that's more what my own Bahá´í community experience is about.
+One day I'll change this into a website reflecting diverse Bahá´í viewpoints from around the world, because that's more what my own Bahá´í community experience is.

 • What is a Bahá´í? | Wat is een Bahá´í?: gives a brief run down of some basic beliefs supported with short quotations from the Bahá´í writings.
 The same website has pages on: Bahá´u´lláh, The Báb, Bahá´í Scripture, Bahá´í Activities, as well as some Facts and Figures